 Is Yesim reliable for travel?

-Yesim is an operational eSIM service with many destinations, and for many travelers it works well.
-As with any brand, the experience depends on the specific country and proper eSIM installation.
-Before purchasing, check specific reviews for your destination and verify support, not just the general rating.
+Yesim is an operational eSIM service with many destinations, and for many travelers, it works well.
+As with any brand, the experience depends on the specific country and correctly installing the eSIM.
+Before buying, check specific reviews for your destination and verify the support, not just the general rating.

 Is Yesim the cheapest eSIM?

 Not necessarily.
 Yesim plays in the mid-range of prices: neither the most expensive nor the cheapest.
-The actual cost depends on the destination and the gigabytes you need.
-It's sensible to compare the price of the exact plan (same GB and days) across several brands, because for your specific country, another option might be better.
+The real cost depends on the destination and the gigabytes you need.
+It's sensible to compare the price of the exact plan (same GB and days) among several brands, because for your specific country, another option might be better.

 What alternatives to Yesim are there?

-There are several reliable travel eSIMs; the best one depends on your destination, your data needs, and whether you value price or support.
+There are several reliable travel eSIMs; the best one depends on your destination, your data needs, and whether you prioritize price or support.
 Compare coverage in your country, the exact plan price, and customer service in English.
-PuraSim, for example, prioritizes 24/7 English support and 1-minute activation per country.
+PuraSim, for example, prioritizes 24/7 support in English and 1-minute activation per country.

 Why are some Yesim reviews negative?

 Negative reviews for almost any eSIM are usually due to three things: slower-than-expected support, a struggling local network in a specific country, or activation errors caused by installing without Wi-Fi at the destination.
-The last two are avoidable by preparing the eSIM at home and checking reviews for your country.
+The latter two can be avoided by preparing the eSIM at home and checking reviews for your country.

 Can I use Yesim and keep my Spanish number?